Coder-Jake/DeepSesh/README.md

 ### What is DeepSesh?
 A platform to syncronise schedules with nearby coworkers.

-Sessions are often split into two intervals:
+Sessions often split into two intervals:
 **Focus**
 You work on your own projects.
 **Break**